pamir-ai-pkgs/distiller-sdk/src/distiller_cm5_sdk/hardware/eink/lib/src/firmware/README.md

 # E-ink Display Firmware Abstraction

 This directory contains firmware configurations for different e-ink display variants.
 The firmware abstraction system allows you to easily support multiple display models with different dimensions and register configurations.

 ## Architecture

 The firmware abstraction consists of:

-1. **DisplayFirmware trait** - The interface that all display variants must implement
+1. **DisplayFirmware trait**: The interface that all display variants must implement
-2. **DisplaySpec** - Holds display specifications (width, height, name, description)
+2. **DisplaySpec**: Holds display specifications (width, height, name, description)
-3. **CommandSequence** - A declarative way to define register command sequences
+3. **CommandSequence**: A declarative way to define register command sequences
-4. **Firmware implementations** - Specific configurations for each display variant
+4. **Firmware implementations**: Specific configurations for each display variant
-5. **TransformType enum** - Defines image transformation types (rotation, flips)
+5. **TransformType enum**: Defines image transformation types (rotation, flips)
-6. **Image Processing FFI** - C-compatible functions for transformations accessible from Python
+6. **Image Processing FFI**: C-compatible functions for transformations accessible from Python

 ## Adding a New Display Variant